List of Friends and Joey characters: Charles Bing/Helena Handbasket

 Charles Bing/Helena Handbasket (Kathleen Turner): Chandler's father and Nora's ex-husband, regularly referred to as an unseen character in previous seasons.
-The character's gender identity is ambiguous within the series, however a later interview confirmed Charles was intended as a transgender woman.
-Determined to invite him to their wedding in "The One with Chandler's Dad", Monica drags Chandler to Charles' burlesque show in Las Vegas, where he is seen for the first time, performing under the name "Helena Handbasket".
-Chandler invites him to the wedding, and he and Nora walk Chandler down the aisle in "The One with Monica and Chandler's Wedding, Part 1".
-He does not appear at the reception in "The One After 'I Do, though a deleted scene reveals he is upstairs crying after Joey accidentally ruined his dress.
+The character's gender identity is ambiguous within the series, but a later interview confirmed Charles was intended as a transgender woman.
+Determined to invite them to their wedding in "The One with Chandler's Dad", Monica drags Chandler to Helena's burlesque show in Las Vegas, where they are seen for the first time, performing under the name "Helena Handbasket".
+Chandler invites them to the wedding, and they and Nora walk Chandler down the aisle in "The One with Monica and Chandler's Wedding, Part 1".
+They do not appear at the reception in "The One After 'I Do, though a deleted scene reveals they are upstairs crying after Joey accidentally ruined their dress.